 Daily News 1 October 1955, page 8 – by Bob Chambers

 Jimmy WONGAWOL, anywhere within 100 miles north, east or south of Wiluna, is a man with a problem.
-He has too many lives — those of his
+He has too many dependents — those of his

 2 wives, 11 children and 7 dogs

-He loves them all in his own way, and in degrees, but they make it hard for him to find work.
-On the stations in his country it is the practice to pay a worker about £5 a month and keep — the “keep” consists of feeding wives, children and dogs.
-Jimmy has two wives, at least 11 children and seven dogs at the last count — far too many mouths to feed than his work is worth to a station owner.
+He loves them all in his own way, and to varying degrees, but they make it difficult for him to find work.
+On the stations in his country, it is the practice to pay a worker about £5 a month and keep — the “keep” consists of feeding wives, children and dogs.
+Jimmy has two wives, at least eleven children and seven dogs at the last count — far too many mouths to feed for his work he is worth to a station owner.
 True, only eight of his children were living with him when he was interviewed — five were at his camp (with the seven dogs) and three, plus his two wives, were following him around Wiluna as he sought jobs chopping wood.

-When discussions with Jimmy, his two wives and his three shy children broke down, the information was sought from missioner’s wife Mrs. D. Vaughan and her daughter Barbara.
-Between them they counted 11 for certain, but . . .
+When discussions with Jimmy, his two wives and his three shy children broke down, the information was sought from the missionary’s wife, Mrs. D. Vaughan and her daughter, Barbara.
+Between them, they counted 11 for certain, but ???

-A LOVER OF CHILDREN – But for all his troubles Jimmy loves his children and believes he cannot have too many.
-When he applied for a job on a station recently the owner, half thinking aloud, said, ‘You got too many wives, Jimmy.”
-“Might be,” replied Jimmy.
+A LOVER OF CHILDREN – But for all his troubles, Jimmy loves his children and believes he cannot have too many.
+When he applied for a job at a station recently, the owner, half thinking aloud, said, ‘You got too many wives, Jimmy.”
+“Might be”, replied Jimmy.
 “And you got too many dogs, Jimmy.”
-“Might be” he said. ” “And you got too many children, Jimmy.”
+“Might be” he said.
+“And you’ve got too many children, Jimmy.”

 Above – Jimmy Wongawol and (from left) a daughter (the one he couldn’t remember her name), his wife Lily, his wife Minnie and daughter Judy and in front, small daughter Gale.